 All staff are aware that very young children and those with disabilities, special needs or with language delay may be more likely to communicate concerns with behaviours rather than words.
+Awareness of this is built into annual update training.
 Additionally, staff will question the cause of knocks and bumps in children who have limited mobility.